‘Retiring in place’ may point to management issues

 As you studied the matter further, you learned that this long-standing pattern had persisted for many years, never having been addressed by anyone.
 The gender divide here did not escape your attention.
 In fact, the inherent inequity chafes at your sense of fairness, not to mention your view that someone, or some ones, have been ripping off the organization.

 You are angry.
 You feel a bit betrayed.
-Your first impulse is that heads should role.
+Your first impulse is that heads should roll.
 But whose head?
 Or heads?
 You wonder if you should fire anyone and, if so, whom?

 On the face of things, it may seem obvious to some that Steve or Ed should be separated from the organization.
 But, as you call your human resources department or legal counsel, ask yourself why (and how) Steve got Jane to do his job, and what does this reflect about your organizational culture?